rockstor/rockstor-doc/interface/docker-based-rock-ons/bareos-backup-server.rst

 There is a requirement to match the User ID and Group ID within the container, with those within the host: Rockstor in this case.
-The following two command, run as the 'root' user, will ensure this is the case:
+The following two commands, run as the 'root' user, will ensure this is the case:

 .. code-block:: bash